We’ve helped many organisations identify and work towards their accessibility goals.

 Projects in U.S. and Canada

 In 2016, AccessibilityOz was awarded a five-year, $2 million contract to assist the CCC Tech Center in making accessible web applications.
 The work encompassed testing a variety of websites and applications against WCAG2, the BBC Mobile Accessibility Guidelines, Section 504, ADA, CVAA and ATAG, as well as PDF remediation.

-All 115 California Community Colleges have access to OzWiki, AccessibilityOz’s database of accessibility errors and solutions, and a license to OzPlayer, AccessibilityOz’s accessible video player.
-AccessibilityOz also provides helpdesk support for all accessibility queries for these colleges, and each year AccessibilityOz runs a baseline review to determine the colleges’ accessibility compliance to demonstrate improvement.
+All 115 California Community Colleges had access to OzWiki, AccessibilityOz’s database of accessibility errors and solutions, and a license to OzPlayer, AccessibilityOz’s accessible video player.
+AccessibilityOz also provided helpdesk support for all accessibility queries for these colleges, and each year AccessibilityOz ran a baseline review to determine the colleges’ accessibility compliance to demonstrate improvement.

 AccessibilityOz performed a WCAG2 accessibility audit and provided a comprehensive, fully accessible report with access to the defects found by OzART (AccessibilityOz’s fully automated, and fully accessible, accessibility auditing tool).

 Disability Rights Texas (DRTx) awarded AccessibilityOz the planning, execution and deployment of a complete redesign of the DRTx website that meets the Web Content Accessibility Guidelines (WCAG) 2.0 at AA level.
 AccessibilityOz developed a new information architecture for the new site and helped create and implement a design theme as WordPress templates, ensuring they were WCAG2, Level AA accessible.

 AccessibilityOz previously conducted an audit of the content on the original site, and then reviewed and edited new content created by DRTx prior to migration.
 Finally, before deploying the new site, AccessibilityOz tested it against the latest operating systems, browsers, mobiles and tablets to ensure all worked correctly.